 The North Carolina Equal Employment Practices Act makes it illegal for a State or County government agency to discriminate on the basis of race, religion, color, national origin, age, sex, HIV/AIDS results for current employees, or handicap (disability).
 The NC Equal Employment Practices Act is enforced through the Civil Rights Division of the North Carolina Office of Administrative Hearings and more information may be found at that website.
 Intake forms are available on the Civil Rights Division website.

 The North Carolina Retaliatory Employment Discrimination Act, which is enforced by the North Carolina Department of Labor, makes it illegal for an employer to take specific retaliatory action against an employee on the basis of traits for sickle cell or hemoglobin or other genetic information, among other North Carolina laws, including the Occupational Safety and Health Ac of North Carolina, Workers Compensation laws, etc. Complaints made to the Retaliatory Employment Discrimination Bureau of the N C Department of Labor are fully investigated.
 To file a Retaliatory Employment Discrimination complaint with the NC Department of Labor, or call 1-800-NC-LABOR (1-800-625-2267).

 2. How do I file a discrimination claim in North Carolina?

-Unlike most other states, North Carolina's state administrative agency does not process claims under the state anti-discrimination law.
-The only way to enforce a discrimination claim under North Carolina statutes is to file a lawsuit in court.
+Should you choose to pursue a lawsuit under a discrimination claim under North Carolina statutes is to file a lawsuit in court.
 The lawsuit is tried to a judge, not to a jury.
-You must file such a lawsuit within 180 days of the discrimination.
-These complaints are investigated by the Employment Discrimination Bureau and more information can be obtained by calling 1-800-NC-Labor (1-800-625-2267).
+You must file such a lawsuit within 180 days of the alleged retaliatory employment discrimination.

 EEOC — Charlotte District Office